 EMSCULPT Results & Timing

 EMSCULPT is a 30-minute treatment that is painless.
-Individual experience varies, but most patients decide on four EMSCULPT treatments, with two to three days break between each treatment.
+Individual experience varies, but most patients decide on four treatments, with two to three days break between each treatment. *

-This brief treatment plan differentiates groundbreakingEMSCULPT from any other non-invasive body contouring treatment.
+This brief treatment plan differentiates this groundbreaking technology from any other non-invasive body contouring treatment.
 Considering CoolSculpting requires at least one month between its cycles, a total EMSCULPT treatment course can be accomplished within 2 weeks.
-You can then expect results to appear within 4 weeks of your treatment.
+Typically, you can then expect results to appear within 4 weeks of your treatment.*

-EMSCULPT Side Effects
+Risks and Side Effects

 No side effects of EMSCULPT have been reported.
-However, a few patients have reported muscle soreness for a day or two after treatment.
+However, you may experience muscle soreness for a day or two after treatment.
 The muscle soreness is comparable to what you feel after an extreme workout.

 EMSCULPT Near Me